MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-data-sandbox-dacpac.md

 # required metadata

 title: Upgrade from AX 2012 - Dacpac process to upgrade data in Sandbox Tiers 2-5 environments
-description: This topic will help customers who may no longer have Remote Desktop protocol (RDP) access to their Sandbox Tiers 2-5 environments on their upgrade journey from Microsoft Dynamics AX 2012 to Finance and Operations apps.
+description: This topic will help customers who no longer have Remote Desktop protocol (RDP) access to their Tier-2 through Tier-5 sandbox environments when they upgrade from Microsoft Dynamics AX 2012 to Finance and Operations apps.
 author: laneswenka
 manager: AnnBe
 ms.date: 09/30/2020